CyberSkyline/ctf-ng/tools/chall-parser/README.md

 ## Usage

-Collecting workspace informationBased on the CLI code, here's a comprehensive usage explanation for the README:

-## Usage

 The `chall-parser` CLI tool provides commands to validate, inspect, and test CTF challenge Docker Compose files.

 ### Installation